capistrano/capistrano/README.md

 Validations can be used to ensure certain properties of user-supplied values, e.g. from `ask` or `ENV`. ``

+## Ignore Files when Deploying
+Edit `.gitattributes` with file or directory names,
+e.g. `Capfile export-ignore`

 ## Testing

 Capistrano has two test suites: an RSpec suite and a Cucumber suite.
 The